digitalideation/hslu-ki-h2501/slides/week02-Notes.md

 Man is a denatured animal.

 Just look at a little human animal at birth.
-A baby.

-That's right, if it had to rely solely on its nature to survive, it wouldn't get very far, and would probably even die quite quickly, its instincts being far too weak to guide it.
+A baby, if it had to rely solely on its nature to survive, it wouldn't get very far, and would probably even die quite quickly, its instincts being far too weak to guide it.

 Whereas, for example, a small foal will instinctively succeed in walking, and even trotting, within a few dozen minutes,

-the little human animal - the one you call a baby - fails an average of 2,000 times before succeeding in putting one foot in front of the other.
+The little human animal - the one you call a baby - fails an average of 2,000 times before succeeding in putting one foot in front of the other.
 It will take 18 months of painstaking learning to succeed in doing what the foal knows instinctively how to do in less than an hour.

 In short, we're failed animals.